Get started on your health and wellness journey

 Book your next health session now!

-This form of massage works on the upper back, shoulders, upper arms, neck, scalp, ears and face.
-The areas are massaged using firm yet gentle, rhythmic movements that involve acupressure points called Marma points.
-Ayurvedic oils were traditionally used in this form of massage however the use of oils is now optional.
+The areas being massaged uses firm but gentle, rhythmic movements that involve acupressure points called Marma points.
+Traditionally, Ayurvedic oils were used in this massage.
+However the use of oils has become optional.

-Indian head massage is great for relieving the stress and tension in our everyday lives.
-The technique uses controlled movements and has a strong effect on the three higher chakras – the mind, body and spirit.
-The Chakra is the energy vortex that we need to remain striving and because the massage works on the neck and shoulders, tension is relieved almost instantly.
+Indian head massage is excellent in providing relief from the stress and tension of everyday life.
+The technique uses controlled rhythmic movements and has a strong effect on the three higher chakras – namely the mind, body and spirit.
+The Chakra is the energy center that we need to keep open and flowing and because the massage works on the neck and shoulders, tension is almost instantly relieved.

-During the massage, the client remains seated and fully clothed.
-The therapist will then stand behind or slightly to the side of the client to perform the massage.
-A treatment session usually last for thirty minutes.
-This form of massage can be used with other therapies.
+The client remains seated and fully clothed during the massage.
+Then, the therapist will stand behind or slightly to the side of the patient to perform the massage.
+A treatment session usually lasts for around thirty minutes.
+Additionally, Indian head massage can be used with other therapies.